swyder/BIO609_2016/README.md

 - Download the VM image (~4 GB) from dropfiles.uzh.
 Ask for the link.
 - Run VirtualBox and do `File | Import Appliance` from the menu.
 Choose the VM image you just downloaded (file with extension .OVA).
 This will trigger a menu where you can change the Appliance settings.
 We recommend giving the VM as much memory as you can given your local machine (about 2/3 of the total memory, but between 2-4 GB).
 Start the import process.

 Now you can start the VM by selecting it in the list and clicking on the Start button.
-Login and proceed with the instructions
+Login with the VM password.

 ## Recommended books (Practical Computing Skills)